schavis/hashicorp-backup/sync-git.md

 ## Get information from the server

-Often `git fetch` and `git pull` are described as equivalent.
-This isn't entirely correct, since under the hood `git pull` does two things.

 `git fetch` again takes our
 current branch, and checks to see if there is a tracking branch.
 If so, it looks for changes in the remote branch, and pulls them into the tracking branch.
 It